-Purpose for processing Lawful basis for processing Accessing and delivering our services Legitimate interest Our legitimate interest is the provision of social care and other services to our service users, which is a key part of our core aims and objectives as a charity.
+Purpose for processing Lawful basis for processing Accessing and delivering ou services Legitimate interest Our legitimate interest is the provision of social care and other services to our service users, which is a key part of our core aims and objectives as a charity.
 Processing your personal data is necessary for us to be able to register you to enable us to make contact with you to offer you those services; then providing you with these services.
 If you refuse our offer of services, we will retain a minimal amount of information about you under legitimate interests.
 This is to help us to ensure that we do not contact you further by mistake.
 You can object to us retaining this information by letting us know.
-Keeping records about you and the services you receive Legitimate interest Our legitimate interest is the provision of social care and other services to our service users, which is a key part of our core aims and objectives as a charity.
+Keeping records about you an the services you receive Legitimate interest Our legitimate interest is the provision of social care and other services to our service users, which is a key part of our core aims and objectives as a charity.
 It is necessary to keep records to deliver these services and to comply with our responsibilities such as financial rules.
 Safeguarding you and others Although we are committed to keeping your information confidential, sometimes we need to tell others who can help you because there is a serious risk of harm to you or another person.
 We will always try and consider your wishes and views when we do this.
 We may do this because we have a legal obligation to do so; because we have a legitimate interest to keep everyone who we support safe or because it is necessary to protect your or someone else's vital interests .
-Enabling you to access support from other organisations Consent Hearing your views, telling your stories and listening to your feedback Consent Conducting research and statistics Legitimate Interest We use information that we have collected and processed during the course of our activities (such as the provision of support or advice, services, supporter engagement and case records) for research, statistics, service improvement and innovation.
-Further information about our research and lawful grounds can be found here.
+Consent Consent Legitimate Interest We use information that we have collected and processed during the course of our activities (such as the provision of support or advice, services, supporter engagement and case records) for research, statistics, service improvement and innovation.
+Further information about our research and lawful grounds can be found here .
 We may alternatively use consent when we are conducting research.
 We will inform you of our lawful basis for conducting the research when we communicate with you about the particular research.
-Maintaining records for the purposes of the exercise, defence or establishment of legal claims.
-Such as where there has been an injury or safeguarding issue Legitimate Interest Our legitimate interest is for the purposes of establishing, exercising or defending legal claims and ensuring that we have appropriate records and information for these purposes.
+Legitimate Interest Our legitimate interest is for the purposes of establishing, exercising or defending legal claims and ensuring that we have appropriate records and information for these purposes.
 The processing and retention of this information is necessary for these purposes.
-Maintaining or providing records to regulators for compliance with our legal obligations Legal obligation The legal obligation will vary, which may also Court Orders or obligations arising from legislation, for example, if we were issued with a lawful request for information during a statutory inquiry.
+Legal obligation The legal obligation will vary, which may also Court Orders or obligations arising from legislation, for example, if we were issued with a lawful request for information during a statutory inquiry.